-Imipramine before Surgery in Treating Patients with Estrogen Receptor Positive or Triple Negative Breast Cancer
+Imipramine before Surgery in Treating Patients with Previously Untreated Invasive Breast Cancer

 - Patients or their legally authorized representative must be informed of the investigational nature of this study and must sign and give written informed consent in accordance with institutional and federal guidelines